iamfantaser/react-webpack-js/README.md

 - sass-loader: lets us import SCSS files in our project.
 - less: compiles LESS files into normal CSS
 - less-loader: lets us to import LESS files in out project.
-- image-webpack-loader: lets us load images in our project.
 - mini-css-extract-plugin: helps in production mode to extract styles into separete files

 ---